Trump pitches a sequel, but shies away from attacking rivals

 “President Trump is in a very strong position and I think he will be the Republican nominee,” she said.

-While Trump did not launch broadsides against his potential challengers for the White House, many of whom were pitching themselves to conservative donors near his Florida home this week, he did repeatedly criticize the Republican establishment, which is eager to move past him.
+While Trump did not launch broadsides against his potential challengers for the White House, many of whom were pitching themselves to conservative donors near his Florida home this week, he did repeatedly criticize the old guard of the Republican Party, which is eager to move past him.

 “We had a Republican Party that was ruled by freaks, neo-cons, globalists, open borders zealots and fools.
 But we are never going back to the party of Paul Ryan, Karl Rove and Jeb Bush,” he said.